2 arrested after shooting in McDonald’s parking lot in Methuen

 METHUEN, MASS.
-(WHDH) - Two people are under arrest after a man was wounded in a shooting at a McDonald’s parking lot in Methuen after the sale of two car doors took a violent turn Monday night, police said.
+(WHDH) - Two people are under arrest after a man was wounded in a shooting at a McDonald’s parking lot in Methuen on Monday night when the sale of two car doors took a violent turn, police said.

 Yolanda Hernandez, 42, of Lawrence, was arraigned Tuesday in Lawrence District Court on a charge of assault and battery and accessory after the fact.
 She was ordered held without bail pending a dangerousness hearing.